 1. Introduction

-In Java, Runnable and Callable are two interfaces that are used with threading and task execution.
-Runnable has been part of Java since version 1.0, and it represents a task that can be run by a thread.
-Callable was introduced in Java 5 and is similar to Runnable but it can return a result and throw a checked exception.
+In Java, Runnable and Callable are two interfaces used for threading and task execution.
+Runnable has been part of Java since version 1.0 and represents a task that can be run by a thread.
+Callable was introduced in Java 5 and is similar to Runnable, but it can return a result and throw a checked exception.

 2. Key Points